What we offer

 Members of the Mental Health Awareness Team

-• Undergraduate Students: Emma Passmore (Senior Tutor) and Rebecca Smith are representing undergraduate students on the Mental Health Awareness Team.
-Undergraduate students experiencing difficulties are welcome to first contact either their Personal Tutor, or the Senior Tutor.
+- Undergraduate students: Students experiencing difficulties are welcome to first contact either their Personal Tutor or the Senior Tutor.

-• Members of Staff: Alex Whittaker (Senior Lecturer), Yves Plancherel (Lecturer) and Gareth Roberts represent the staff contingent on the MHAT.
-This includes post-doctoral research associates and fellows, who are members of staff.
-Gareth is the current Post-doc champion, and thus a natural first point of contact for any postdoc concerned about mental health.
-Aside from Gareth members of staff can also talk to their line managers, to the Occupational Health counselling services within HR, or call Confidential Care (0800 085 4764) directly.
-Confidential Care is a service provided by College free of charge to staff.
+- Members of staff: Staff can talk to Anita Murphy, their line managers, to the Occupational Health counselling services within HR, or call Confidential Care (0800 085 4764) directly.
+Confidential Care is a service provided by Imperial free of charge to staff.

 Mental Health First Aiders

-In addition to the MHAT, the Department has a number of trained mental health first aiders.
-Anyone is welcome to approach these trained staff to find out more about the College provisions for mental health.
-A complete list of ESE mental health first aiders can be found here.
+In addition to the MHAT, the Department has a number of trained mental health first aiders, which includes all fieldtrip leaders and many other members of staff.
+Anyone is welcome to approach these trained staff to find out more about the university provisions for mental health.
+More information about Imperial's mental health aiders can be found here.

 ESE Health and Safety